 Code Title Semester Hours

-Core courses for all major concentrations in Global Studies:
+Core courses f or all major concentrations in Global Studies:

 GLBS 115 Global Citizenship 1.0

 GLBS 225 Global Issues 3.0

 GLBS 270 World Focus Seminar 1.0

 GLBS 315 Strategies to Global Solutions 3.0

 GLBS 410 Global Citizenship Project 1.0-3.0

 GLBS 440 Global Studies Capstone 3.0

-One of the follow ving: 3.0
+One of the follow wing: 3.0

 POLS 354 Globalization: Theory/Practice

 SOAN 375 Globalization and Culture

-One practical ap plication course: 3.0-6.0
+One practical ap oplication course: 3.0-6.0

+GLBS 290 Methods for Global Research

 GLBS 350 Nonprofits: Theory & Practice

 GLBS 405 Internship

 POLS 340 Public Policy Analysis

 Language study and proficiency at a minimum of the 205 level

-International exp Chair perience approved by the Global Studies Department
+International exp perience approved by the Global Studies Department

 Two classes that focus on a non-US geographic area.
 At least one of these classes must be focused outside of Western Europe.
 Must be from two different disciplines.
 (See below for options.)

-Three classes in one of the following concentrations: Sustainable Development, Peace and Conflict, Cultures in Contact, Social Justice.
+6.0 Three classes in one of the following concentrations: Sustainable Development, Peace and Conflict, Cultures in Contact, Social Justice.
 Students may also create their own concentration with the approval of the Global Studies Department Chair.
 Classes in the selected concentration must come from at least two disciplines and include not more than one 100-level course and at least one 300-level course.
 (See below for options.)
+9.0